gkpamitmax/Real-Time-Chat-Application-for-Multiple-User/README.md

-# iitp_chatboat
+# Real-Time-Chat-Application-for-Multiple-User
-it give assistant to fresher and other person who visit our college .
+We will be using Socket.io to enable real-time, bidirectional communication between the web server and the client (browser).